 You can disable any of these download handlers by assigning None to their URI scheme in DOWNLOAD_HANDLERS.
 E.g., to disable the built-in FTP handler (without replacement), place this in your settings.py:

 '''

 DOWNLOAD_HANDLERS = {

-'ftp': None,
+"ftp": None,

 }

 '''

 The default HTTPS handler uses HTTP/1.1.
-To use HTTP/2 update DOWNLOAD_HANDLERS as follows:
+To use HTTP/2: